GEMISIS/wedding-website/README.md

 ### lerna run synth
 Synthesizes the CDK project to be deployed.

+### lerna run bootstrap
+Bootstrap the CDK project so that it is deployed to your account.

 ### lerna run deploy
 Deploys the previously synthesized CDK project.
 This effectively deploys the entire website.